AirUK: Rebranding

 In 1997, KLM became the sole owner of Air UK.
 This resulted in the airline being rebranded as KLM uk in January 1998, including the adoption of a new livery.
-The legal name changed from Air UK Limited to KLM uk Limited in April 1998.

 Initially, the rebranded airline launched new routes from London City serving KLM's Amsterdam Schiphol hub as well as Glasgow and Edinburgh.
 However, from January 2000, the KLM uk routes that did not serve Amsterdam were either progressively transferred to Buzz, the KLM group's new low-cost carrier, along with the remaining 146-300 aircraft or closed.
 KLM uk adopted this new strategy in response to its increasing inability to match the far lower costs of the rapidly growing "no frills" competition on the main London—Scotland trunk routes, especially Luton-based EasyJet and former British Airways subsidiary Go based at Stansted itself.
 By 2001, Buzz operated 14 point-to-point routes from Stansted.
 Many of these were former Air UK routes served with a fleet of eight BAe 146-300s handed down from Air UK and two independently sourced, second-hand Boeing 737-300s.
 In addition, scheduled routes not transferred to Buzz and serving destinations other than Amsterdam were eventually all withdrawn, thus reducing the network to only 15 routes exclusively linking regional UK airports to Amsterdam Schiphol.
 This also resulted in the retirement of KLM uk's ATR-72s.

-In 2002, KLM decided to integrate what was left of KLM uk into KLM Cityhopper, its wholly owned, Dutch-based regional subsidiary.
+In 2002, KLM decided to integrate what was left of KLM UK into KLM Cityhopper, its wholly owned, Dutch-based regional subsidiary.
 It also decided to sell Buzz to Ryanair the following year.
 This transaction constituted the final link in a long chain of events connecting the early- to mid-20th century decision of British & Commonwealth Shipping, a shipping company that could trace its roots to the 19th century, to diversify into commercial aviation through ownership of several of the post-/pre-war independent airlines that merged to form British United Airways, the UK's dominant private sector airline conglomerate of the 1960s, with what is arguably the world's most commercially successful airline of the first decade of the 21st century.